goshippo/about-us/README.md

  * __Unearth Value__ - Figure out what the customer wants through continuous iteration and delivery
       * Understand the "why" first, Why are we working on this and how does it impact the user or customer?
       * Think "[how](https://blog.crisp.se/wp-content/uploads/2016/01/mvp.png)" can I do this in incremental steps, by providing useful functionality along the way.
-      * It's about the journey, expect __failure__ along the way and it takes many iterations to find the right solution
+      * It's about the journey; expect __failure__ along the way and it takes many iterations to find the right solution
       * Practice makes perfect

  * __Confer not defer__ - Everyone's opinions matter and its important to having meaningful discussions